dwslab/bpmn-image-annotator/README.md

 The XML will have an additional `backgroundSize` to track the width the image was rescaled to during modeling.
 This way, the BPMN shapes and edges can be linked back to the position within the image.

-`bpmn-js` enforces several correctness rules.
-To allow the annotation of images that contain modeling errors, most of these rules have been disabled.
-More details can be found in later sections.
+You can also use the hosted [bpmn-image-annotator](https://bpmn-image-annotator.informatik.uni-mannheim.de/) instead of running the tool yourself.

 ## Installation

 ```
 npm install
 npm run dev
 ```

-## Modeling Changes
+## bpmn-js Changes

+`bpmn-js` enforces several correctness rules.
+To allow the annotation of images that contain modeling errors, most of these rules have been disabled.

+Modeling:
 - allow resizing elements
 - allow elements outside of lane/pool (this can be achieved by shrinking lane after the element has been modeled)

-## Rule Changes

 Sequence Flow:
 - (Message/Timer) End Event: allow outgoing sequence flow